sean-attewell/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React was created by Facebook in order to break down a user interface into re-usable components, each of which is kept to a reasonable size and can be updated independently.
+These encapsulated pieces of user interface concern themselves with their own individual pieces of the DOM.
+React uses an engine called the Virtual DOM to update any changes that will be made over time to applications.

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+Thinking in a way that allows you to look at a UI design, and begin to structure the components and sub-components into a component hierarchy depending on the desired functionality.
+This will determine the flow of the data, and where any saved state should live (although usually with the parent where possible).

-- [ ] Describe state.
+- [X] Describe state.

+State is simply data our application needs to use.
+It can begin with an initialised state, but crucially this state can be updated in ‘react-ive’ way,allowing the DOM to update depending on the current state.
+In a class component it may be defined in the constructor, however it may simply refer to a variable outside of the class.

-- [ ] Describe props.
+- [X] Describe props.

+Props stands for properties.
+If a component holds its own state, and needs to give that state data to another component, we pass that state around as Props.
+Props cannot be mutated.

 ## Project Set Up